How to Improve Customer Service: 5 Foundational Tips

 In a great customer service culture everybody works to make life better for everybody else: making the coffee if the pot is empty; not trashing on others’ ideas in meetings; looking for opportunities to help others reach their goals—whether that’s working toward a promotion or getting off work in time for their kid’s soccer game.

-Of course, not all companies that are famous for great customer service have great cultures.
+Of course, not all companies that are famous for great customer service skills have great cultures.
 After Amazon’s culture was trashed by several publications for being cutthroat and grinding employees down, the company raised its minimum wage to $15 and offered employees up to $5,000 to quit and never come back if they didn’t like working there.
 If you have all the money in the world, that’s one approach.
 If you’re a small business and don’t, the overall strategy should be that everyone in the company needs to define a culture of kindness and service and evaluate whether your company’s behavior lives up to your standards.

 2. Iterate your online interface and scalably improve your customer service

 When was the last time you made changes to your website, your app, your ordering process, your payment systems, or your customer interface just to improve customer service?